geigr/ipymidi/README.md

 ```

 Use the `noteon_event` object like any other Jupyter widget, e.g., to print in
-an output widget the MIDI note that has just been played on the input device.
+an output widget the MIDI note that has just been played by the input device.

 ```python
 import ipywidgets